khalidsaifullaah/Classic-Deep-Learning-Models/GAN/README.md

 </p>

-> At the very beginning, the **Generator** model is totally dumb, doesn't know how to make an image of a digit, thus generates totally noisy, random, fake images [figure 1]. **Discriminator** comes to the rescue here, It's job is to discriminate real images of MNIST dataset from the fake images produced by the Generator.
+> At the very beginning, the **Generator** model is totally dumb, doesn't know how to make an image of a digit, thus **_generates totally noisy, random, fake images_** [figure 1]. **Discriminator** comes to the rescue here, It's **_job is to discriminate real images of MNIST dataset from the fake images_** produced by the Generator.
 Discriminator easily identifies the fake images as they are really terrible at initial epochs [figure 2].
-However, as time passes, with the help and feedback of Discriminator, Generator starts to get the pattern and produces good fake images [figure 3] that successfully fools the Discriminator
+However, as time passes, with the help and feedback of Discriminator, **_Generator starts to get the pattern and produces good fake images_** [figure 3] that successfully fools the Discriminator.

+_Video demonstration could be found [here](https://youtu.be/jvpym3Coxn0)_